 What Causes Bronchitis?

 There are two causes of acute bronchitis.
-It’s most commonly caused by a viral infection, which means it’s a side effect of a common cold or flu bug.
+It’s most commonly caused by a viral infection, which means it’s a side effect of a common cold, flu bug or COVID-19 infection.
 In rare cases, you can get bronchitis from the bacteria causing whooping cough.
 Dr. Supakul says bronchitis can be a step along the process as whooping cough develops.

 How Do I Treat Bronchitis?